Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.2.5
+Announcing Python-Blosc2 2.2.6
 ==============================

-This is a maintenance release, where we have upgraded to latest C-Blosc2 2.10.0.
+This is a maintenance release, where we have upgraded to latest C-Blosc2 2.10.1.
-This provides fixes for a bytedelta filter (see https://github.com/Blosc/c-blosc2/pull/532).
-Hence, an upgrade is recommended for everybody, most especially, if you are using bytedelta.
+This provides fixes for dynamic plugins and the possibility to run them in multithreading mode (see PR #127).

 For more info, you can have a look at the release notes in: